DavidDLC/DavidDLC/README.md

 I'd like to be part of any project to allow me to grow up. so let me know if there is something that I can help you.
 Currently, I am developer at Great Mexico Company and also I have been working in several projects from EU.

+You can reach out to me with my email davidrosas0192@gmail.com

 Regards